2 Weeks Central Mongolia and Gobi road trip tour

 (Kharkhorin soum of Ovorkhangai province)

-Also known as Ulaan Tsutgalan (Red Waterfall), Orkhon Watefall is a must see and the most beautiful place in central Mongolia.
+Also known as Ulaan Tsutgalan (Red Waterfall), Orkhon Watefall is a must see and one of the most beautiful places in central Mongolia.
 If you’re interested in ice climbing, you can come here in winter.
 The waterfall stays frozen from mid November to late March for about 130 days during the winter.
 Ice wall is 24m tall and it is formed 85-90 degrees vertical.
 And there’s a remote location called Khuisiin Naiman Nuur (Khuisiin 8 Lake) 30km away from the waterfall to the north.
 It has eight lakes with different sizes and the distance between them ranges from 500m to 3km.
+During the summer months many nomad families live in this rich grassland among mountains and rivers.
+You will have a chance to stop and visit local people, enter the yurt of a nomad and sleep in a ger camp (in a yurt).
+The local culture is centuries old and also Genghis Khan chose this region for a reason to build the capital city of the largest empire in history.
+The Orkhon Valley is ideal for a horse riding stop, which is for many a must do when travel to Mongolia.

 (Khujirt soum of Ovorkhangai province)